Aliath/use-fs-storage/README.md

 const [storage, setStorage] = useStorage('example.json', {
     defaultValue: [],      // default value for the storage
     immediatelySync: true, // does library should sync data immediately
-    overrideDefault: true, // does file content should override value above });
+    overrideDefault: true, // does read file content should override storage value (if not and immadiatelySync is true - defaultValue will be saved into json file)
+});

 // among some piece of code